Flexible Covariate Adjustments in Regression Discontinuity Designs: Setup and Preliminaries

 where the $w_i(h)$ are local linear regression weights that depend on the data through the realizations of the running variable only; see Appendix~\ref{A:sec:weights} for an explicit expression.

-Under standard conditions \citep[e.g.][]{hahn2001identification}, which include that the running variable is continuously distributed, and that the bandwidth $h$ tends to zero at an appropriate rate, the estimator $\wh\tau_{\sss base}(h)$ is approximately normally distributed in large samples, with bias of order $h^2$ and variance of order $(nh)^{-1}$:
+Under standard conditions \citep[e.g.][]{hahn2001identification}, which include a continuously distributed running variable and that the bandwidth $h$ tends to zero at an appropriate rate, the estimator $\wh\tau_{\sss base}(h)$ is approximately normally distributed in large samples under conventional pointwise asymptotics, with bias of order $h^2$ and variance of order $(nh)^{-1}$: